bmfmancini/rrd-monitor/README.md

 TODO
-Logic to send a email if an error is seen
+Logic to send a email if an error is seen<br>
-Echo status into Cacti log
+Echo status into Cacti log<br>
 other stuff ???